Homecoming (1996 film): Plot

-On a hot summer night in Pewauket, Connecticut, Liza Tillerman abandons her four children, thirteen-year-old Dicey, ten-year-old James, nine-year-old Maybeth, and six-year-old Sammy, in a mall.
+On a hot summer night in Pewauket, Connecticut, Liza Tillerman abandons her four children, thirteen-year-old Dicey, ten-year-old James, nine-year-old Maybeth, and six-year-old Sammy, in a mall parking lot.
 With only a change of underwear, socks, a map, and nine dollars, Dicey, James, Maybeth, and Sammy take off on foot to Bridgeport where their nearest known relative, Aunt Cilla, lives.
 Along the way, Dicey struggles to care for and protect her siblings.

-After finally arriving at Aunt Cilla's, Eunice, their cousin, tells them that Aunt Cilla had died last spring.
-Eunice consults Father Joseph, who decides that the children may stay but only temporarily.
-Eunice tells Dicey of Abigail Tillerman, their grandmother, who lives in Crisfield, Maryland, and gives them some money.
-Dicey decides to take her siblings to their grandmother's house, but upon arriving they realize they do not know where she lives.
-While stopping at a store, a woman tells them that Abigail doesn't have a phone and is isolated clear out of town.
-Dicey decides to meet her alone, so she leaves James in charge of Maybeth and Sammy.
+After finally arriving at Aunt Cilla's, Eunice, their cousin, tells them that her mother (their Aunt Cilla) died the previous spring.
+Eunice consults Father Joseph—the priest from her local parish—who advises that the children may stay, but only temporarily.
+Eunice tells Dicey and her siblings of Abigail Tillerman, their grandmother, who lives in Crisfield, Maryland.
+They are informed that the police forwarded some money to the children in lieu of payment for the sale of their mother's car, but Eunice intercepts Dicey accepting it and holds it in her keeping.
+She also informs Dicey that she has decided to keep her and Maybeth, but that James and Sammy will have to live with some other families.
+Unable to bear the thought of separation, Dicey decides to take her brothers and sister to their grandmother's house, and slips out into the night with their money.
+They buy bus tickets to Crisfield, but upon arriving realize they do not know where she lives.
+Stopping at a nearby store to inquire, the proprietor informs them that Abigail doesn't have a phone and is isolated far out of town and has no way of being contacted.
+Dicey decides go alone on foot to Abigail's to meet her and assess the situation, leaving James in charge of Maybeth and Sammy.

-After knocking on the door and getting no answer, Dicey goes around back to see Mrs. Tillerman sitting on the back porch.
-Dicey asks if she can do anything to help on the farm.
-Mrs. Tillerman silently marches back into the house before asking Dicey to join her.
+After knocking on the door and getting no answer, Dicey goes around back to find Mrs. Tillerman sitting on the back porch.
+Dicey, hiding her identity, asks if she can do anything to help on the farm.
+Mrs. Tillerman silently marches back into the house before brusquely asking Dicey to join her.